SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ```

 This `ButtonAndListH` class results in a SuperWidget window as shown in Figure *@ButtonAndListH@*.
-It reuses the `TwoButtons` widget and places all three widgets in a horizontal order because the `TwoButtons` widget uses the `buttonRow` layout method by default.
+It reuses the `TwoButtons` presenter and places all three presenters in a horizontal order because the `TwoButtons` presenter  uses the `buttonRow` layout method by default.

 ![Buttons placed horizontally.% width=50&anchor=ButtonAndListH](figures/ButtonAndListH.png)